TymeFly/eel/README.md

       .asText();

 In this example the fluent API provided by `Eel.factory()` creates a new EelContext as the Expression is compiled;
-in this case to set the maths precision.
+in this case it is used to set the maths precision.

-Inlining the Context makes for concise code but does not allow the EelContext to be reused
+Inlining the Context makes for concise code but does not allow the EelContext to be reused.

 **Explicit EelContext**